 By assessing interventions ahead of time, optimal decisions can be taken without costly trial-and-error learning

 Beyond churn management, the value of interventional analysis applies to a broad sweep of resource allocation problems, pricing decisions and investment actions.
 An airline shaping demand through dynamic pricing.
 A retailer optimizing promotions by factoring in the effects of price discounting on the consumer shopping basket.
 An asset manager staggering its trading actions in order to mitigate execution costs incurred by the market influence of its trades.
 These are all interventional problems demanding Causal AI.

 The power to evaluate interventions extends far beyond these handful of examples.
 Beyond asking “what happens if we do…?”, businesses can also ask, “what happens if our competitor does…?”, or “what happens if the central bank does…?”
 By making these third-personal interventional queries, users can surface insights to support modelling competitive dynamics and scenario planning.

-Stay tuned for an article in which we introduce another signature feature of causal AI: artificial imagination.
-Causal AI can reimagine the past, explaining why events unfolded as they did and exploring alternative branches that might’ve been, unearthing hidden layers of insight that can help organizations to better navigate the future.
+Stay tuned for an article in which we introduce another signature feature of Causal AI: artificial imagination.
+Causal AI can reimagine the past, explaining why events unfolded as they did and exploring alternative branches that might have been.
+This helps unearth hidden layers of insight that can help organizations to better navigate the future.